teijuan/teijuan.github.io/menu/tos.md

 - Extra characters costs 2/3 of the style price.
 - Pending works can be totally or partially refunded depending on its progress. ¹

-## 3D Models

-- **$60\~100** Model creation
-    **+ 2 FREE** renders per model.
-Then, **$10** for each character render
-    \- Model price varies according to its complexity
-- **$40** Bust
-    \- Front, side and 3/4 view

-- Before commissioning renders of third-party models, be sure to have their creator's consent.
-- Plain backgrounds has no extra cost
-- Models are not for download.
-- Cloth/hair simulation skills are yet in development.
-Might work with mesh-based clothes and hair for a while.

 # General rules
 Applies for 2D and 3D works.